Positron Emission Tomography - Computed Tomography (PET/CT)

 Positron emission tomography, also called PET imaging or a PET scan, is a type of nuclear medicine imaging.

-A PET scan measures important body functions, such as blood flow, oxygen use, and sugar (glucose) metabolism, to help doctors evaluate how well organs and tissues are functioning.
+A PET scan measures important body functions, such as metabolism.
+It helps doctors evaluate how well organs and tissues are functioning.

-CT imaging uses special x-ray equipment, and in some cases a contrast material, to produce multiple images or pictures of the inside of the body.
-These images can then be interpreted by a radiologist on a computer monitor.
+CT imaging uses special x-ray equipment, and in some cases a contrast material, to produce multiple images of the inside of the body.
+A radiologist views and interprets these images on a computer monitor.
 CT imaging provides excellent anatomic information.

-Today, almost all PET scans are performed on instruments that are combined PET and CT scanners.
-The combined PET/CT scans provide images that pinpoint the anatomic location of abnormal metabolic activity within the body.
-The combined scans have been shown to provide more accurate diagnoses than the two scans performed separately.
+Combined PET/CT scanners perform almost all PET scans today.
+These combined scans help pinpoint abnormal metabolic activity and may provide more accurate diagnoses than the two scans performed separately.

 What are some common uses of the procedure?